lukas-pb/chinook-sql-analysis/README.md

-# Chinook SQL Analysis
+# 📌 Project Overview
-This project explores a a digital music store database (Chinook) using SQL to answer some common business questions.
+This project explores a digital music store database (Chinook) using SQL to answer some common business questions.

-## Objectives
-- Practice SQL for real-world analytics
-- Answer business questions using relational data
-- Build a portfolio project

-## Dataset
+## 📊 Dataset
 Chinook database simulates a digital music store with tables for customers, invoices, tracks, and employees.

 ## Questions